Skip to main content

 Date Range Filter

-Add a Date Range Selector widget to apply a time filter across all widgets in the dashboard.
+Adding a Date Range Selector widget allows you to apply a time filter to all widgets across the dashboard.

 Configuration Steps